numtide/devshell/docs/extending.md

 ## Extra modules

-All the `devshell.toml` schema options that are prefixed with `extra.<name>` are only loaded on demand.
-This is done to keep devshell fast for users that don't need all the modules.
+All the `devshell.toml` schema options that are `Declared in:` the `extra/` folder in the schema documentation are loaded on demand.

 In order to load an extra module, use the `<name>` in the import section.
-For example to make the `extra.locale` options available, import `locale`:
+For example to make the `locale` options available, import `locale`:

 `devshell.toml`:
 ```toml